MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/analyze-plugin-performance.md

 ---
-title: "Analyze plug-in performance (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Analyze plug-in performance (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "The Plug-in Profiler is a tool that profiles the execution of plug-ins and custom workflow activities for an enhanced debugging experience in Visual Studio." ms.custom: "" ms.date: 10/31/2017